 What size bed should I buy for my cat?

 Choose a bed that allows your cat to stretch out fully while still providing some enclosed feeling for security.
 Measure your cat from nose to base of tail, then add 6-8 inches.
-Remember that cats often prefer slightly snug spaces over overly spacious ones.
+Cats often prefer slightly snug spaces over overly spacious ones.

 Conclusion